-My current focus is the figure in portrait painted with a view to expressing emotion by capturing light and rendering it’s effects.
-I plan to develop this idea for my upcoming exhibition in 2019.
+My current focus is the figure in portrait painted with a view to expressing emotion through light.
+I plan to develop this idea for my upcoming exhibition in 2020 at Galeri ERGA.

 For me, art is about joy; and when I’m engaged in the process of creating a new work, that’s the most profound emotion I feel.
 Of course there’s an entire range of emotions experienced during the process; but it’s those still, peaceful, joyful feelings that surround me during such time which are like none other.

 There’s a lot of art out there that’s not about joy… so I like to paint realism, sometimes slightly abstracted but beautiful objects & joyful ideas.
 I think that the virtue of beauty, it’s evidence & ideas have been lost to us, to the world; well, maybe.. just hidden.
 For those of us who wish to develop our talents & make a valuable contribution during our lifetime, apart from traditional worldly pursuits, creating art is a wonderful occupation.